mflawupgrad/CNN_assignment/README.md

 ## Conclusions
 Accuracy on training data is increased to around 85% by using Augmentor library.

-The class rebalance is helped for overfitting issue.
+The class rebalance is solved for overfitting issue.

 For better accuracy, it can be solved by add more layer,neurons or adding dropout layers, and tuning the hyperparameter.